KlausJuhl/POS/README.md

 ### History
 ![History](image/POS-screen-dump2.JPG)

-The History page shows a list of the last 100 transactions with line details.
+The History page shows a list of the last 100 transactions with line details.<br>
 Enter a members number in order to filter the list.

 ## Installation